 Deepalankaram (decoration of lamps) in the evening, Nagaswaram, Iratta Keli, Naamajapam and distribution of sweets to kids are also conducted as a part of the celebrations.
 Many artists will be included during Idakka-Nagaswara Pratikshanam, conducted as a part of Vilakkachaaram.

 Honouring Guruvayur Kesavan

 2016 marks the 40thdeath anniversary of Guruvayur Kesavan, the celebrated elephant of Kerala.
 Head among elephants of the temple, he was given the title – Gajarajan by Guruvayur temple.
+Due to his popularity he was given the title, Gajarajan, and hence he is the first elephant to hold this title.
 Kesavan died on December 2, 1976 aged 72.
 It’s quite co-incidence that he died on an Ekadasi day after fasting for a day, and hence regarded auspicious.

 During Annual Ekadasi Festival, memorial honour is conducted for Gajaraja Guruvayur Kesavan.
 Gajarajan or Karanavar among the elephants places a wreath at the statue of Kesavan in front of Sreevalsam guest house to honour the most famous elephant of Guruvayur temple.
 All other elephants stand around in line and pay obeisance to their senior leader.